-• Public Equities, and Fixed Income Investments are valued per their closing bid market prices on quoted exchanges, or as quoted by market maker.
+Fixed Income Investments, and Public Equity Investments are valued per their closing market prices on quoted exchanges, or as quoted by market maker.
+Investments in open warehouse facilities that have not yet been converted to CLOs, are valued based on an adjusted net asset valuation.